19 of the Strangest Unsolved Mysteries of All Time

 Sovfoto Universal Images Group/REX/Shutterstock

 On the morning of June 30, 1908, 770 square miles of forest in Siberia, Russia were flattened by what would have appeared to have been an explosion, except that there were no witnesses and no other evidence.
 The phenomenon, known as “the Tunguska event,” has been classified by scientists as the largest “impact event” (which means a recordable impact between two astronomical objects, such as an asteroid and the earth) in recorded history.
 Yet no “impact crater” has ever been found (which would be an important earmark of an impact event).
 Thus, scientists can only surmise what may have happened, which may be that an asteroid exploded over the earth, and the destruction that ensued beneath it in Siberia was the result of after-effects.
 Get a look at some unsolved mysteries that scientists eventually were able to solve.

 The last of this collection of unsolved mysteries took place on March 8, 2014, while flying from Malaysia to China, a Boeing 777 carrying 239 passengers and crew members seems to have vanished into thin air.
 The multinational search effort, the largest in aviation history, has turned up a mere 20 pieces of aircraft debris.
 The Prime Minister of Malaysia has declined to comment other than to say that the aircraft disappeared over the Indian Ocean.
 The lack of closure has engendered multiple theories, many of which are considered “conspiracy theories,” which, according to Harvard professor Cass Sunstein, are a natural product of “horrific and disastrous situations, because such events make people angry, fearful, and looking for a target.”

-Theories include hijacking, capture by the U.S., crew suicide (it was reported that the pilot was having marital problems), a fire aboard the aircraft, vertical entry into the sea, a meteor strike, and even alien abduction.
+Theories include hijacking, capture by the United States, crew suicide (it was reported that the pilot was having marital problems), a fire aboard the aircraft, vertical entry into the sea, a meteor strike, and even alien abduction.

 Notwithstanding the passage of three years and the expenditure of $160 million scouring thousands of square miles of ocean, the disappearance of Malaysian Airlines Flight 370 and the 239 people aboard remains a mystery.
 Next, read up on these mysterious forensic cases that stumped everyone.